-If you receive error code 0x800f0905 on Windows Update, then it is due to corrupted system files or update components.
+If you receive error code 0x800f0905 on Windows Update, it is due to corrupted system files or updated components.
 This tutorial details how to fix error 0x800f0905 when updating Windows 10 and Windows 11.

 Ways to Fix Windows 11 or 10 Update Error 0x800f0905

 For Windows 11 : Go to Settings > System > Troubleshoot > Other Troubleshooters > Run Windows Update.

 For Windows 10 : Open Update & Security > Troubleshoot > Advanced Troubleshooters and run Windows Update.

 WU Utility: Download a dedicated utility from Microsoft in the ” Fixing Errors in Windows Update ” section.
 Run it and complete all three steps, restarting the utility each time.

 Let’s reset the catalogues with updated files by default, which will exclude the possibility of corrupted files in this directory.
 In addition, we will solve network problems by resetting WINSOCK.

 Start a command line as administrator and enter the below commands by order, pressing Enter after each.
 After finishing the process, restart your PC and update to see if the error 0x800f0905 is fixed.